XanthumR/encodes-a-text-using-a-huffman-tree-using-least-bits/README.md

-# fall-homework-2-2023-ridvan-baris-ozden
-data structers homework
+#data structers homework
-encodes a text using a huffman tree using least bits
+#encodes a text using a huffman tree using least bits